falconry/falcon/docs/user/faq.rst

             resp.media = { 'hello': 'World' }

 `resp.text` and `resp.data` are very similar, they both allow you to set the body of the response.
-The difference being, `body` takes a string and `data` takes bytes.
+The difference being, `text` takes a string and `data` takes bytes.

 .. code:: python